Aratramba/ps-barbershop/readme.md

 ```

 ###### Functions #####
-Functions can be used as well.
+Javascript functions can be used as well.
 If a tag matches a function, that function will be executed. `{{ fn }}`

 ```javascript
 {